Fives56/ngx-table-craft/projects/ngx-table-craft/README.md

 ## Contributions

-Contributions are welcome!
+All contributions are welcome!
 Please open an issue or a pull request to discuss any changes you would like to make.

 ## License